MRHRTZ/palworld-save-tools/README.md

 1. `--minify-json`: Minify output JSON to help speed up processing by other tools consuming JSON
 1. `--force`: Overwrite output files if they exist without prompting
 1. `--custom-properties`: Comma-separated list of paths from [paltypes.py](./palworld_save_tools/paltypes.py) to decode.
-This can be used to ignore processing of types that are not of interest.
+1. `--library`: Override default compression library used to convert JSON files to SAV files This can be used to ignore processing of types that are not of interest.
 For example `--custom-properties .worldSaveData.GroupSaveDataMap,.worldSaveData.CharacterSaveParameterMap.Value.RawData` will only parse guild data and character data.